Ron Barassi: Cultural impact and legacy

 Robert Helpmann's 1964 ballet The Display includes a lengthy football sequence for which Helpmann recruited Barassi to coach the male dancers in Australian rules.
 Barassi wrote the introduction to Philip Hodgins' 1990 poetry collection A Kick of the Footy.
 The frontman of satirical Melbourne band TISM went under the pseudonym Ron Hitler-Barassi.
 Barassi disliked the reference, saying "My father was killed by Hitler's men in Tobruk so you can imagine my displeasure."
 Artist Lewis Miller won the 2000 "Sporting Archibald" for his portrait of Barassi, which was acquired by the National Portrait Gallery in Canberra.
 Barassi has appeared in the Specky Magee books.
 In 2015, Barassi collaborated with singer-songwriter Tex Perkins on the song "One Minute's Silence", a tribute to the diggers who died at Gallipoli.
 He was mentioned several times in episodes of the television show Kingswood Country.
-He was one of the first footballers to have his own football clinic on television and during the 1960s he also launched his popular "Ron Barassi" footy boots.
+He was one of the first footballers to have his own football clinic on television and during the 1960s.
+He also launched his popular "Ron Barassi" footy boots.

+In September 2003, a bronze statue depicting Barassi kicking based on a famous photograph was unveiled at the Melbourne Cricket Ground.

-After the second week of the 2006 AFL Finals, with the four remaining teams all being non-Victorian, with Victorians reeling from their recent weakness, Barassi controversially called for an inquiry to unearth the reason Victoria was trailing in the AFL, despite the state giving birth to the national competition.
+After the second week of the 2006 AFL Finals, with the four remaining teams all being non-Victorian, and with Victorians reeling from their recent weakness, Barassi controversially called for an inquiry to unearth the reason Victoria was trailing in the AFL despite the state giving birth to the national competition.

 In late 2006, he became a Sport Australia Hall of Fame member.

-The best player in the Under 17 International Rules Series is awarded the Ron Barassi Medal.
+The best player in the Under-17 International Rules Series is awarded the Ron Barassi Medal.

 Barassi was the subject of a series 2 episode of Who Do You Think You Are?.

-In 2012 Australian playwright Tee O'Neill adapted Barassi's life into a theatrical performance.
+In 2012, Australian playwright Tee O'Neill adapted Barassi's life into a theatrical performance.
 The play script was published by Currency Press.